Kvenli/FCC-challenges/README.md

 This code takes the biggest number from a bidimensional Array an return them as a new Array.

 3. General-Factorial-function:
 This is a function that takes a number as a parameter, pass it as the argument of said function and returns the factorial version of said number.
 A factorialize number if one that is equal to the product of said number with each of its predecessors until it multiplies by 1.
-For example 5! = 5*4*3*2*1= 120
+For example 5! = 5*4*3*2*1= 120.

+4. Largest-Number-in-an-Array
+Code that returns back the highest number contained in an Array, regardless of this being multidimensional.